helalabcd/centroid_track/README.md

 # helalab

 Training the simplest form of a HeLa tracking network.
-This repository takes a single frame and predicts
+This repository takes a single frame and predicts the centroid map (a 2d grid with gaussians around the centroid locations).
+During inference, the tracking graph DOES NOT include edges between the nodes.